Twitter suspends account that tracked Musk's private jet, despite billionaire's 'free speech' pledge | KRDO

 “I was about to go to sleep, and I was in a normal college dorm and I remember telling my roommate, ‘Hey, Elon Musk just direct messaged me.”

-The world’s richest man then offered Sweeney $5,000 to shut down the account.
+The billionaire then offered Sweeney $5,000 to shut down the account.
 Sweeney countered the offer, raising it to $50,000, writing, “It would be great support in college and would possibly allow me to get a car maybe even a [Tesla] Model 3.”
 After some back and forth, Musk responded, “Doesn’t feel right to pay to shut this down.”

 Sweeney said he setup @ElonJet initially because he was a Musk fan.
 “It gives you just another view that a lot of people don’t know about where [Musk] is going and might give you clues into what new business is going on,” he said.

-The enterprising student believes he was tipped off Saturday that his account was being targeted by company management.
+The enterprising student believes he was tipped off Saturday that his account was being targeted by the social media company’s management.

-He received an email from an anonymous person purporting to be a Twitter employee.

 In Twitter parlance, “VF” means “visibility filtering” which throttles the reach of certain accounts.